snowplow/snowplowanalytics.com/_posts/2018-08-23-snowplow-rdb-loader-r30-released-with-stability-improvements/index.md

 1. Switch SchemaVer to `2-0-0`
 2. Assign random UUID to `id` property (add it if it didn't exist)
 3. Add `"sslTunnel": null` unless you already have configured SSL tunnel, introduced in [R28][r28-post]
-4. Add `"processingManifest": null` unless you're going to use the processing manifest
+4. Add `"processingManifest": null` unless you're going to use the processing manifest (to be covered in a future release announcement)

 <h2 id="help">7.
 Getting help</h2>